Want to achieve extraordinary results? Set unreasonable timetables! – John Patrick IBM Strategist

 Possible tools and techniques to reduce time to hire cycle times:

 - Get all headcount approvals before the hire process.
-Have “corporate resource” positions to hire superstars even when there are no open positions.
+Have “corporate resource” positions to hire superstars even when there is no open positions

 - Eliminate consensus hiring decisions (and occasionally drop team approvals).
 Make it automatically approved, if you don’t veto a decision by a certain this time.